UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-1-28-team34-face-restoration.md

 6. This [paper](https://openaccess.thecvf.com/content/ICCV2021W/AIM/papers/Wang_Real-ESRGAN_Training_Real-World_Blind_Super-Resolution_With_Pure_Synthetic_Data_ICCVW_2021_paper.pdf) talks about the Real-ESRGAN model.

-### Most Relevant Code
+## Most Relevant Code

 This [github repository](https://github.com/justinpinkney/awesome-pretrained-stylegan2/#faces-FFHQ-config-e-256x256) contains a list of pretrained weights for the StyleGAN2-ADA model on different datasets.

-This [github repository](https://github.com/pranjaldatta/SSIM-PyTorch) has an implementation of the SSIM metric that will be used to compare the ground truth original images to the generated images from the models that we are testing.
+This [github repository](https://github.com/yangxy/GPEN) is the official repository for the GPEN model.

+This [github repository](https://github.com/xinntao/Real-ESRGAN) is a repository for the Real-ESRGAN model.

 ## Reference